Student Posture Guide — Study Posture Tips

 Check Your Posture with AI

-Take photos on Posture Check to analyze shoulder asymmetry, forward head and more for free.
+Take front + side photos on Posture Check to analyze shoulder asymmetry, forward head, and round shoulder for free.
 Measure with friends and compare results.
+Regular measurements help track posture changes over time.

 Analyze your posture with AI